Blasterth/Blasterth/README.md

 Current Release link: https://github.com/Blasterth/Park-BMX-RPG/releases/tag/v1.0.0

 ### 2️⃣ (Coming Soon) Hex Calculator:
-Another thing that I find is the Hexedecimal system (aka Base16), but many people find it confusing. 😕
+Another thing that I find interesting is the Hexedecimal system (aka Base16), but many people find it confusing. 😕
 I'm working on a program that converts hex numbers into decimal and vice versa, and does hex calculations. 😄

 ## My Friends 😸: